thecoopgal/GloopGlopGovernance/README.md

 ---

 # **Important Tiny Legal Disclaimer**
-(put this under any donate button, TOS, or "believers" section)

 > "**Note: Donations do not confer ownership, equity, or voting rights.
 GloopGlop is 100% worker-owned.**"